YoungjaeLee/community/contributors/design-proposals/resource-management/live-and-inplace-vertical-scaling.md

 # Use Cases

-* After deploying a service/application through `StatefulSet`, I want to change the amount of resources (for now, CPU and memory) allocated to each pod of the statefulset without restarting the pods.
+* After deploying a service/application through `StatefulSet`, I want to resize, by giving a updated pod spec with new resource sizes, the resources (for now, CPU and memory) allocated to each pod of the statefulset without restarting the pods.

 # Objectives